 And to get to the next checkpoint on your vision, you need to plan where to go, how to get there, and what to do along the way.
 Prioritization and refinement of the work efforts on your roadmap should not be done in a vacuum.
 Involving stakeholders from across the organization is necessary to ensure engagement, support for the vision, and transparency to how any change is weighted as it relates to the broader business backlog of requests.
 Open dialogue across stakeholders is necessary to effectively execute elements of the vision for each step along the way.

 Any scope of work needs a range of perspectives and skills to accomplish a particular goal.
-Governance is about the people, processes, and technology behind change management, and all of the process and technology in the world, will not help if the people component is missing.
+That’s where governance comes in to organize the people, processes, and technology behind the project.
 A best practice when establishing a governance framework is to enlist a Center of Excellence (CoE).
 The CoE will typically include key stakeholders from sales and operations roles, along with an executive sponsor who is responsible for establishing the vision, roles, and responsibilities.
 Any significant change that will transform a business system should be vetted and prioritized within the CoE.